Alpha-gal syndrome: Cause and mechanism

+Alpha-gal allergies are the first known food-related allergies associated with a carbohydrate rather than a protein, and the first known to present the possibility of delayed-onset anaphylaxis.

+During alpha-gal reactions the body is overloaded with immunoglobulin E (IgE) antibodies.
+Anti-gal is a human natural antibody that interacts specifically with the mammalian carbohydrate structure Galα1-3Galβ1-4GlcNAc-R (the alpha-galactosyl epitope).

+The alpha-gal molecule is naturally found in the bodies of all mammal species except catarrhines (apes and Old World monkeys), the taxonomic branch that includes humans.
+Alpha-gal can also be found in the saliva of insects, including certain tick species.
+For humans, type B or type AB blood may confer some protection, as the type B blood antigen is similar to the alpha-gal molecule.

 Alpha-gal allergies develop after a person has been bitten by the lone star tick (Amblyomma americanum) or the black-legged tick (Ixodes scapularis) in the United States, the European castor bean tick, the paralysis tick or Ixodes (Endopalpiger) australiensis in Australia, Haemaphysalis longicornis in Japan, or a currently unknown tick in South Africa, possibly Amblyomma hebraeum.

-Alpha-gal is not naturally present in apes, Old World monkeys, or humans, but is in all other mammals.
-If a tick feeds on another mammal, the alpha-gal remains in its alimentary tract.
-The role of the lone star tick, commonly found throughout the US, in the context of tick bites has been confirmed using an alpha-gal knockout mouse model.
+The role of lone star tick bites in causing alpha-gal syndrome has been confirmed using an alpha-gal knockout mouse model.
+This tick is established in the southeastern US, but has been reported from many additional areas.

+Tick larvae, nymphs, and adults can cause AGS.
+Tick larvae are tiny and often mistaken for chiggers when hundreds bite a person at once.
+There are also reports of AGS cases from true chiggers, mites, fleas, and hookworms.

 The tick injects the alpha-gal into a person's skin with its bite.
 Recent research has shown that saliva from the lone star tick contains alpha-gal, and that saliva is injected into the bloodstream.
 Researchers still do not know which specific component of tick saliva causes the reaction.
 The immune system then releases a flood of IgE antibodies to fight this foreign sugar.
-After this reaction, the future intake of mammalian meat with the same alpha-gal causes an allergic reaction.
-Symptoms of the allergy reaction are caused by too many IgE antibodies attacking the allergen – namely the alpha-gal.
+After this reaction, the future intake of mammal meat with the same alpha-gal causes an allergic reaction.

+Symptoms of the allergy reaction are caused by too many IgE antibodies attacking the allergen, namely the alpha-gal.
 Other types of ticks are suspected of causing similar problems.
-Only a small percentage of people—whether children or adults—will acquire a red meat allergy after receiving a bite from a Lone Star tick.
+Only a small percentage of people—whether children or adults—will acquire a red meat allergy after receiving a bite from a lone star tick.

-A 2012 preliminary study found unexpectedly high rates of alpha-gal allergy in the western and north-central parts of the United States.
-This suggests that unknown tick species may spread the allergy.
-The study found alpha-gal allergy cases in Hawaii, where no ticks identified with the allergies live.
-Human factors were suggested, but no specific examples were provided.